Looking at travel insurance is the most boring part of planning a trip, but unfortunately for us travellers it’s a necessity.

 However, unlike other travel insurance providers, SafetyWing has a very clear pricing structure.

-The prices for the Nomad Insurance policy will only change depending on your age, and whether you want to include travel to the United States.
+The prices for this insurance policy will only change depending on your age, and whether you want to include travel to the United States.

 If you are from the US, here is how SafetyWing compares to other top providers: